The Punch and Judy Man

-The Punch and Judy Man is a 1963 black and white British comedy film made by Elstree Studios directed by Jeremy Summers from a script by Philip Oakes and Tony Hancock for the Associated British Picture Corporation.
+The Punch and Judy Man is a 1963 black and white British comedy film directed by Jeremy Summers and starring Tony Hancock, Sylivia Syms, Ronald Fraser and Barbara Murray.
+It was written by Hancock from a script by Philip Oakes, and made by Elstree Studios for the Associated British Picture Corporation.
 It was Hancock's second and last starring role in a film, following The Rebel (1961).

 Plot

 Wally Pinner is a Punch and Judy man working on the beach in the (fictional) seaside town of Piltdown.
-He works with his assistant (Hugh Lloyd) who also makes and repairs the puppets.
+He works with his assistant who also makes and repairs the puppets.

-Wally and the other individuals who have beach businesses, including the Sandman (John Le Mesurier) who makes sand sculptures and Nevil the photographer (Mario Fabrizi), are a friendly community of people who pride themselves on their independence.
-This community is, however, frowned upon by the mayor (Ronald Fraser) and council, who consider it a social blight.
+Wally and the other individuals who have beach businesses, including the Sandman who makes sand sculptures and Nevil the photographer, are a friendly community of people who pride themselves on their independence.
+This community is, however, frowned upon by the mayor and council, who consider it a social blight.

-Wally's wife, Delia (Sylvia Syms), runs a seaside curios shop below their flat, and is socially ambitious for herself and also for Wally, despite his reluctance.
-To achieve this, she makes moves to have Wally invited to entertain at the official reception for Lady Jane Caterham (Barbara Murray), who is to switch on the town's illuminations.
+Wally's wife, Delia, runs a seaside curios shop below their flat, and is socially ambitious for herself and also for Wally, despite his reluctance.
+To achieve this, she makes moves to have Wally invited to entertain at the official reception for Lady Jane Caterham, who is to switch on the town's illuminations.
 At the mayoress's suggestion the reception committee invites Wally to entertain, despite her husband's reluctance.
 Although their marriage is lacking in passion, Wally wants to please his wife and eventually agrees to do it.

 The illumination ceremony ends in farce when Wally's electric shaver leads to a disruption of the power, resulting in some of the illuminated signs displaying unflattering comments about the town.
 Wally then puts on his show for the guests at the formal dinner and dance, but a drunken guest heckles Punch and disrupts the performance, leading to a food fight involving all the guests.
 Lady Jane's attempt to leave is blocked and she gets into an argument with Wally, during which she insults and slaps Delia who responds by flooring her with a punch, to the horror of the mayor and mayoress.

 The next morning Delia has a black eye: her dreams of social acceptance have vanished, but Wally and Delia are now closer, and happily decide to leave Piltdown for pastures new.